ychalier/transflow/USAGE.md

 Checkpoints files be passed as flow sources, as they contain data about which flow source was used and where to restart computation.
 Arguments must be passed again to resume computation in the exact same settings.

-## Seek And Duration
+## Seek, Duration and Repeat

 Flow source can be seeked with the `-ss, --seek` argument.
 Value must be of the form `HH:MM:SS` or `HH:MM:SS.FFF`.
 Bitmap source can be seeked in the same way, with the `-bss, --bitmap-seek` argument.

-Output duration can be set with the `-t, --duration` argument.
-Same format as seeking timestamps.
-You can also specify an end timestamp with the `-to, --to` argument and a value of the same format.
+A slice of the flow source can be selected with the `-t, --duration` argument, as the duration go from the starting point, with the same format as seeking timestamps.
+You can also specify an end timestamp instead with the `-to, --to` argument and a value of the same format.
 Intent is similar to FFmpeg expression of [seeking](https://trac.ffmpeg.org/wiki/Seeking).

+If you want to use the same flow input multiple times in a loop, you may specify the `-r, --repeat` argument with an integer value for how many times you want to use the flow.
+Default value is 1 (ie. no repetition).
+If this value is 0, the flow sources loops forever until either the bitmap source is exhausted or the user interrupts the execution.